wwken/Misc_programs/Neo4jDataImport/README.md

 Now the Neo4j database should have all the above data populated.

-Here is the related blog: http://wwken.wordpress.com/2014/11/20/tutorial-how-to-bulk-import-wikipedia-data-into-the-neo4j-graph-database-programatically/
+Here is the related blog and screen shots: http://wwken.wordpress.com/2014/11/20/tutorial-how-to-bulk-import-wikipedia-data-into-the-neo4j-graph-database-programatically/